Labour ahead in new poll - just

 "This is a tough period and in the polls you can see that reflected back," Ardern said.

-National leader Christopher Luxon said he the poll showed National "had made great progress over the last six months as a team".
+National leader Christopher Luxon said the poll showed National "had made great progress over the last six months as a team".

 In that poll, National was steady on 39 per cent and Labour had dropped two points to 35 per cent.